Dimensions of Wellness

 • It includes your immediate physical environment, as well as your community and broader environment.

-• Make your workspace work for you.
+• Making your workspace work for you.

 Resources to maintain and restore your well-being: